Table of Contents:

 - Administer any veterinarian-prescribed medications.
 Observe your dog’s general activity level, appetite, and interest.

 - Schedule regular veterinary visits to monitor your pet’s condition.

 - Blood samples should be checked to monitor the Lyme disease titer.

 - Of course, the precise follow-up depends on the severity of your dog’s disease, response to therapy, and your veterinarian’s recommendations.

 - Be certain to contact your veterinarian if you are experiencing any problems treating your pet.

-If you live in an area at high risk for Lyme disease, discuss vaccination for Lyme disease with your veterinarian.
+If you live in an area at high risk for Lyme disease, discuss vaccination with your veterinarian.
 For more information on the risk of Lyme disease in your state or county, go to capcvet.org.
-This website will let you filter infection rates of Lyme disease in dogs on your state and county by disease.
+This website will let you filter infection rates of Lyme disease in dogs in your state and county by disease.